sohammahajan196/Adaptron/PLAN.md

   crewai = ["crewai>=0.3,<0.4"]
   ```
   These ranges are illustrative — confirm current stable major versions
-  for both frameworks at implementation time (Milestone 0) and pin
+  for both frameworks at implementation time (Phase 0 / Phase 5–6) and pin
   accordingly; the exact bounds matter less than the *policy* of
   pinning tightly and revisiting deliberately.
 - Version pins on extras are intentional (see PRD §9 risk: bridges break